jstrutz/hashids.clj/README.md

 # hashids.clj

-A Clojure library to generate short unique ids from integers, for bevity and obfuscation of database IDs.
+A Clojure library to generate short unique ids from integers, for brevity and obfuscation of database IDs.

 This is port of the [hashids](http://hashids.org) library, and aims to be functionally identical to other implementations, while remaing pure clojure, without a dependency on any other library.

+> **NOTE**   Hashids is not a [cryptographic hash](http://en.wikipedia.org/wiki/Cryptographic_hash_function), as it is reversible, and and is not suitable for security purposes.
+Don't try to encode secrets with hashids.

 ## Installation

 In your Leiningen `project.clj`'s `:dependencies`:
 ```
-[jstrutz/hashids "0.1.0"]
+[jstrutz/hashids "1.0.0"]
 ```

 ## Usage